okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app/main/index.md

 ## Understand the callback route

 To sign users in, your application redirects the browser to an Okta-hosted sign-in page.
 Okta then redirects back to your application with information about the user.
-You can learn more about how this works on [Okta-hosted flows](/docs/concepts/okta-hosted-flows/).

 Your web application must host a route that Okta sends information to when a user signs in.
 This route is called a callback route or redirect URI.